How to Tour the DMZ from Seoul [2023]

 • Food and drinks.
 There are many restaurants, cafes and street vendors you can access.

-Note that you can visit Imjimgak Resort using public transport, the green Gyeongui-Jungang Metro line from Seoul runs to Imjimgak Station for a normal metro ticket cost.
+Note that you can also visit Imjimgak Resort using public transport or by car, the green Gyeongui-Jungang Metro line from Seoul runs to Imjimgak Station for a normal metro ticket cost.
 Note that this service only runs periodically, so check the timings before planning your visit.
+After arrival you can then book a ticket to visit the DMZ area.

 Best DMZ Tours Seoul

 DMZ tours run every day except for Mondays.
 Make sure you carefully check and understand the cancellation conditions for your preferred tour option, as they usually reserve the right to substitute an activity if the DMZ is closed.
-Check out the table below to hake your DMZ booking through Get Your Guide, Klook or With Locals.
+Check out the table below to make your DMZ booking through Get Your Guide, Klook or Viator.
+For more details about the different DMZ tour options check out our detailed article.

 ImageProductFeaturesPrice